Ronika-DSSC/LLM_Toolkit_CLI/README.md

 # Create a conda environment to install all the required packages.
 # Create a .env file with the LLM and EMBEDDING URLs and API keys.

+Requirements: \
-.env file must contain the LLM and EMBEDDING URLs and API keys: \
+(1) .env file must contain the LLM and EMBEDDING URLs and API keys: \
 EMBEDDING_URL=<embedding_url> \
 LLM_URL=<llm_url> \
 EMBEDDING_API_KEY=<your_api_key> \